wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version (not yet released/supported) =

+* FEATURE: The search/replace expert tool can now work on selected tables only
+* FIX: The Migrator add-on would fetch more database rows than it should, increasing the risk of hitting memory limits, and increasing the time needed on enormous sites
+* TWEAK: Inform the user of possible plugin compatibility issues if they are about to restore a site onto a webserver running a PHP major version older than the original backup.
+* TWEAK: Detect database disconnection when search/replacing, and reconnect if possible; and to try less rows in case it was a memory limit
+* TWEAK: Add option to control how many rows are search/replaced at once

 = 1.9.19 - 2014/08/19 =

 * FEATURE: Omit any directory from the backup (recursively) by creating a file called .donotbackup within it